Review this checklist before your club meeting:

 b.
 Review the assignments for those remaining projects.
 Make sure everyone, including guests, is involved.

 c.
-Review projects your club completed this year and record your club’s impact.
-For example, review the number of people served, number of members involved, hours of service given and total funds/items raised/gathered by your club.
+Review projects the club completed this year and record the club’s impact.
+For example, review the number of people served, number of members involved, hours of service given and total funds/items raised/gathered by the club.

 3. New business — If your club is large, consider having a committee complete these steps first and then report to the full club.